Billel Dib

-Billel Dib (born on 26 May 1989) is an Australian professional boxer who has held the WBA Oceania super-featherweight title since 2018, and now also holds the International Boxing Federation Australasian super featherweight title.
+Billel Dib (born 26 May 1989) is an Australian professional boxer who has held the WBA Oceania super-featherweight title since 2018, and now also holds the International Boxing Federation Australasian super featherweight title.
 Billel Dib has held many titles such as the Australian title 2 times and the World Boxing Organization Oriental titles.

 Early life and education

 Dib was born in Sydney, New South Wales, on 26 May 1989, into a Lebanese-Australian family.
 His parents emigrated to Australia from Lebanon.
 He was raised on the Gold Coast, Queensland, and graduated from Benowa State High School in 2006.
 He currently resides on the Gold Coast and travels to Sydney regularly for training camp, and to continue his commitments as a student of Accounting at the University of Western Sydney.
 His brother, Ahmed 'Dynamite' Dib is also a professional boxer.

 Professional career

 Australia

 Dib's professional career commenced in January 2011 when he debuted against Jayson Mac Gura on the Gold Coast, Australia.
 Dib won and went on to win the next seven bouts before suffering his first loss in October 2012, when Dib lost his claim to the Australian super-featherweight title against Dylan Sendeckyj by way of a split decision.
 In June 2013, Dib avenged the loss against Sendeckyj to capture the Australian title, winning by way of knockout.
 In May 2014, Dib won the WBO Oriental interim super-featherweight title against Brett Elliot in Sydney, Australia.
 In April 2015, Dib won the same title for a second time, against Bebong Manalo.